Second British Invasion: The Invasion

-At the Second Invasion's height, during a five-month period UK acts claimed nine out of the eleven Hot 100 number-one hits, from Simple Minds' "Don't You (Forget About Me)" through to Dire Straits' "Money for Nothing".
+At the Second Invasion's height, during a five-month period, UK acts claimed nine out of the eleven Hot 100 number-one hits, from Simple Minds' "Don't You (Forget About Me)" through to Dire Straits' "Money for Nothing".
 During the second week of that period, the week ending 25 May 1985, eight of the top ten singles were by UK acts.
 Tears for Fears' "Shout" spent three weeks at number one.
 "Don't You (Forget About Me)", which features in The Breakfast Club (1985), rendered Simple Minds the first British act to achieve a Hot 100 hit with a single taken from a Brat Pack film soundtrack; subsequent artists included John Parr and the Psychedelic Furs, who recorded the title tracks of St. Elmo's Fire (1985) and Pretty in Pink (1986), respectively (the former reaching number one).
 Orchestral Manoeuvres in the Dark – who had been an early presence in the invasion – entered the top five with the "zeitgeist-capturing" hit single "If You Leave", which plays prominently during Pretty in Pink's climactic "prom scene".

 During the Second British Invasion, established British acts such as Queen, David Bowie, Paul McCartney, Phil Collins, Rod Stewart, Elton John, and the Rolling Stones saw their popularity increase; a few acts that dated to the era of the original British Invasion, including George Harrison, the Kinks, the Hollies, the Moody Blues, and Eddy Grant, had their last major hits in this time frame.
 Counting his work with Genesis, Collins had more top forty hits on the Billboard Hot 100 chart during the 1980s than any other artist.
-British progressive rock artists would achieve major chart success in the U.S during the 1980s, such as Genesis ("Invisible Touch" reaching #1), Yes ("Owner of a Lonely Heart" achieving the same), and the Alan Parsons Project ("Sirius"), which would be used as entrance music by various US sports teams, notably the Chicago Bulls.
+British progressive rock artists would achieve major chart success in the US during the 1980s, such as Genesis with "Invisible Touch" reaching No. 1, Yes with "Owner of a Lonely Heart" achieving the same, and the Alan Parsons Project with "Sirius", which would be used as entrance music by various US sports teams, notably the Chicago Bulls.